digitalpalidictionary/rus/src/features.md

 ## Grammar

-Click the **grammar** button to get more more detailed grammatical information about the word.
+Click the **grammar** button to get more detailed grammatical information about the word.

 ![grammar](pics/features/grammar.png)